Forecasting Characteristic 3D Poses of Human Actions: Additional Training Details

-\paragraph{State-of-the-art comparisons.} We use the official code with default settings of the state-of-the-art methods we compare to (\cite{DBLP:conf/iccv/MaoLSL19} and \cite{DBLP:conf/eccv/MaoLS20}).
-Before training both from scratch on our \DATASET{} dataset, we modify them by setting the number of input and output frames to one each.
-We further remove the DCT conversion both methods apply to the input and output sequences as this is intended to capture changes over time, and we empirically found the no-DCT variants to perform better on our task.
+\paragraph{State-of-the-art comparisons.} We use the official code with default settings of the methods we compare to (\cite{DBLP:conf/iccv/MaoLSL19}, \cite{DBLP:conf/eccv/MaoLS20}, and \cite{yuan2020dlow}).
+We train all methods from scratch on our characteristic 3d pose dataset, setting the number of input frames to 10 and the number of output frames to 100.
+From the predicted sequence, we evaluate the pose at a timestep predicted by the baselines themselves as characteristic pose and compare it to the target.
+This scenario is the closest to our approach, as predicting characteristic 3d poses involves which pose is the characteristic pose.